julelang/jule/std/jule/README.md

     - **(8.1)** The `Token` field is used to distinguish specific packages.
 If the `Token` field of the AST element is set to `nil`, the package built-in use declaration is considered.
 Accordingly, AST must always set the `Token` field for each use declaration which is not implicitly imported.
     - **(8.2)** Semantic analyzer will ignore implicit use declaration for duplication analysis.
 So, built-in implicit imported packages may be duplicated if placed source file contains separate use declaration for the same package.
     - **(8.3)** These packages should be placed as first use declarations of the main package's first file.
     - **(8.4)** Semantic analyzer will not collect references for some defines of these packages.
 So any definition will not have a collection of references if not supported.
-But references may collected if used in ordinary way unlike implicit instantiation by semantic anlayzer.
+But references may collected if used in ordinary way unlike implicit instantiation by semantic analyzer.
 - **(7)** Jule can handle supported types bidirectionally for binary expressions (`s == nil || nil == s` or etc.).
 However, when creating HIR, some types in binary expressions must always be left operand.
 These types are; `any`, type enums, enums, smart pointers, raw pointers and traits.
     - **(7.1)** For these special types, the type that is the left operand can normally be left or right operand.
 It is only guaranteed if the expression of the relevant type is in the left operand.
 There may be a shift in the original order.
     - **(7.2)** In the case of a `nil` comparison, the right operand should always be `nil`.